 Future actions in the FBFA would include land withdrawals for development, scattered homesites, or agriculture.
 Grazing may also be restricted from riparian areas, restoration areas, or lands identified for preservation.
 The amount and location of this acreage are unknown, but these actions would decrease the amount of land and forage available for livestock grazing and could result in changes to stocking rates for current grazing permits.
-Under the Proposed Action, procedures would be established to determine if adjusting stocking rates and/or carrying capacities is necessary based on land withdrawal data and to communicate changes to stakeholders (25 CFR Part 167 Section 167.9 A -E).
+Under the Proposed Action, procedures would be established to determine if adjusting stocking rates and/or carrying capacities is necessary based on land withdrawal data and to communicate changes to stakeholders (25 CFR Part 167 Section 167.9 A-E).
 LMDs would be evaluated to determine if they need to be revised to protect rangelands in the Navajo people's best interest.

 Under the Proposed Action, a Former Bennett Freeze District Grazing Committee (FBF DGC) would be established to pass resolutions and make decisions on grazing and dryland farming and provide recommendations to the BIA and the Navajo Nation Department of Agriculture.
-The BIA, in coordination with the FBF DGC, would establish a Livestock Management Program to directly manage all livestock within the FBFA within 2 calendar years from the Navajo Nation's adoption of the IRMP.
+The BIA and Navajo Nation Department of Agriculture, in coordination with the FBF DGC, would establish a Livestock Management Program to directly manage all livestock within the FBFA within 2 calendar years from the Navajo Nation's adoption of the IRMP.
 Unauthorized livestock includes, but is not limited to, unbranded, unpermitted, and free-ranging livestock, such as Navajo free-ranging horses.
 This program would conduct a comprehensive, accurate, and independent livestock tally for use as a tool to reduce the number of unauthorized livestock.
-Establishing a Livestock Management Program would require additional NEPA analysis, which could tier to this PEA.
+Implementing the Proposed Action does not establish a Livestock Management Program, which would require action by the FBF DGC and additional NEPA analysis.

 The Proposed Action would apply management actions to improve or repair livestock water features and structures, such as ponds, tanks, windmills, and actions to install or repair range unit fencing.
 Available technology would continue to be used to evaluate and monitor the condition of rangeland and range inventories, and monitoring would continue to be completed every 10 years.
 The Rangeland Health Monitoring Handbook (NNDA 2005), Draft BIA Range and Agricultural Range Handbook, and RMPs would be updated to provide landscape-wide standards for consistent data collection and range monitoring.
-These actions would serve to better manage rangeland health and grazing.
+These actions would serve to better manage rangeland health and grazing and could result in beneficial effects, which are not likely to be significant.